Bacon Curing – a historical review.

 In the course of researching the article, I discovered that sal ammoniac was far more vigorously traded than saltpeter in the early Christian era and possibly for thousands of years before that.
 Fascinatingly enough, I realised that ammonium chloride will, like nitrates, undergo bacterial transformation into nitrites which will, then, in the meat matrix yield nitric oxide which will cure the meat.
 I further discovered that it is an excellent meat preservative.
 Turpan is also probably the only place on earth where sal ammoniac and nitrate salts in the form of sodium nitrate occur in massive quantities side by side.

-I reviewed modern references dating back to the 1700’s, 1800’s and 1900’s where it continued to be used in meat preservation.
+We are not familiar with this salt in the context of meat curing and more information is in order.
+I reviewed modern references dating back to the 1700’s, 1800’s and 1900’s where it continued to be used in meat preservation in Nitrate Salts Epic Journey.
 Several minerals exist composed of ammonium (NH4).
-Ammonium is formed by the protonation of ammonia (NH3) .
+Ammonium is formed by the protonation of ammonia (NH3).
 Sal ammoniac is the most well known and was named by the ancient Romans.
 They collected this salt which was found around the temple of Jupiter Ammon in Egypt and called it salt (sal) of Ammon (ammonocius).
 The name ammonia was subsequently derived from it.
 It forms in volcanic vents and after volcanic eruptions before it has rained which dissolves it.
 It is highly soluble.
 It is unique in that the crystals are formed directly from the gas fumes and bypass the liquid phase, a process known as sublimation.

 Ammonium readily combines with an acid thus forming a salt such as hydrochloric acid to form ammonium chloride (sal-ammoniac) and with nitric acid to form ammonium nitrate.
 Recent studies have shown that volcanos release a “previously unconsidered flux of nitric acid vapour to the atmosphere.
 (Mather, T. A., et al, 2004) It is a fact is that the Turfan area, both the basin and the mountains are replete with different salts containing nitrogen (nitrate salts and ammonium) any one of which could be used effectively in meat curing.